N-Quasi-Abelian Categories vs N-Tilting Torsion Pairs: Freyd categories and coherent functors

-We propose in Proposition~\ref{P:CohAb} a proof of the fact that $\rcoh\cE$ is an abelian category for any $\cE$ projectively complete category.
-This statement, which is probably originally due to Henri Cartan, is proposed in its version for a ring $R$, as an exercise in Bourbaki \cite[\S 2 Exercise 11]{Bour} and explained in great detail in \cite[\S 1.5]{Bosch}.
-This is a translation of Bosch proofs in the language of pre-additive categories.
+This statement, which is probably originally due to H. Cartan, is proposed in its version for a ring $R$, as an exercise in Bourbaki \cite[\S 2 Exer.~11]{Bour} and explained in great detail in \cite[\S 1.5]{Bosch}.
+Here we propose its translation in the language of pre-additive categories; a detailed proof can be found in \cite[Appendix B]{Fi1}.